apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-server.md

 > note：${version} is the version，The latest version can refer to [Download Page](/docs/download/download)，Or click the link to download directly from the Download page

-The general entry script for HugeGraph-Tools is `bin/hugegraph`，Users can use the `help` command to view its usage, here only the commands for one-click deployment are introduced。
+The general entry script for HugeGraph-Tools is `bin/hugegraph`，Users can use the `help` command to view its usage, here only the commands for one-click deployment are introduced.

 ```bash
 bin/hugegraph deploy -v {hugegraph-version} -p {install-path} [-u {download-path-prefix}]
 ```

-`{hugegraph-version}` indicates the version of HugeGraphServer and HugeGraphStudio to be deployed，users can view the `conf/version-mapping.yaml` file for version information，`{install-path}` specify the installation directory of HugeGraphServer and HugeGraphStudio，`{download-path-prefix}` optional，specify the download address of HugeGraphServer and HugeGraphStudio tar package，use default download URL if not provided，for example, to start HugeGraph-Server and HugeGraphStudio version 0.6, write the above command as `bin/hugegraph deploy -v 0.6 -p services`。
+`{hugegraph-version}` indicates the version of HugeGraphServer and HugeGraphStudio to be deployed，users can view the `conf/version-mapping.yaml` file for version information，`{install-path}` specify the installation directory of HugeGraphServer and HugeGraphStudio，`{download-path-prefix}` optional，specify the download address of HugeGraphServer and HugeGraphStudio tar package，use default download URL if not provided，for example, to start HugeGraph-Server and HugeGraphStudio version 0.6, write the above command as `bin/hugegraph deploy -v 0.6 -p services`.

-#### 3.2 Download the tar package
+#### 3.2 Download the tar tarball

 ```bash
 wget https://github.com/hugegraph/hugegraph/releases/download/v${version}/hugegraph-${version}.tar.gz